 If you’re seeking a calmer life you may wish to declutter your home.
 This is because less stuff means less housework, less time organising and tidying, less time looking for things and less time getting things repaired or replaced.

-A clutter-free home can have an enormous impact on how we feel.
-Cupboards of clutter can weigh us down and prevent us from moving forward.
-By letting go we can feel lighter, freer and see everything in life a little more clearly.
+A clutter-free home can have an impact on how we feel.
+By letting go people often say they feel lighter, freer and can see everything in life a little more clearly.